jlynnraz/LIRIbot/README.md

 3. Search for your favorite movies to reveal release dates, actors, ratings, etc.
 4. Enter a random search and tell LIRIbot to "Do what you say!"

-Here's how:
+## How It Works

--Run application in Node.js
+-Open the application in your terminal or bash.
+Then enter 'node liri.js' to initiate the app.

 -For a song search simply enter 'spotify-this-song' then the song name to pull up the information.